Estelle111/clicker-project/README.md

 ## Workflow

-- We worked each of us on a different branche called by our respective names.
+- We worked each of us on a different branch called by our respective names.
-- At each new feature, or major update done, we merged our personal branche to a common one, called 'experimental' (usualy called 'development').
+- At each new feature, or major update done, we merged our personal branches to a common one, called 'experimental' (usualy called 'development').
 The conflicts had to be resolved at that time.
 - Finally, the corrector checked the code, and merged 'experimental' on the master branch.

 <br />